 SMEs appreciate their time being valued.
 Proposal managers appreciate the fast turnaround.
 If you find auto-response technology tantalizing (who wouldn’t?) and want to learn more, go to the 19-minute mark in my webinar (below) for details.

-Auto-response technology is made possible by a comprehensive answer library.
+Auto-response technology is made possible by a comprehensive Content Library.
 SMEs don’t need to take the time to provide answers to this library.
 It’s passively populated every time they answer a question.
 If you want, you can add a reviewer or moderator.
 Whether it’s through email, Slack, Google Docs, or individual spreadsheets, RFPIO harvests that response to build an intelligent knowledgebase.
-Eventually, it’s commonplace for organizations to answer 70-80% of an RFP with their auto-response technology powered by their unique answer library.
+Eventually, it’s commonplace for organizations to answer 70-80% of an RFP with their auto-response technology powered by their unique Content Library.

 Final RFP submissions include more than just Q & A pairs.
 They’ll have whitepapers, case studies, graphics, documents, and other content that needs to be easily searched, formatted, reviewed, and attached to response packets.
 RFPIO allows you to centralize all of that content without changing how it’s currently organized.
 Keep it in SharePoint, Google Chrome, CRM, Google Drive, OneDrive, or wherever, but make it searchable and retrievable through RFPIO.